julienemo/thp_next_30/README.md

 - `/articles` for all articles
 - `/articles/id` for a specific article with id
 - `/articles?slug="slug"` for a specific article with slug

+* * *
+**Discoveries**

+1. in a component, `style` attribute does not take a string as in HTML and JavaScript, but an object.
+Keys are in camelCase.
+2.